mohamedfawas/mohamedfawas.github.io/content/blog/msc_entrance/index.en.md

 In this **[link](https://duk.ac.in/wp-content/uploads/2022/03/Digital-University-Aptitude-Test-DUAT-2022-Syllabus.pdf)** you can see the entrance syllabus for this year(2022-23).

 As you can see the entrance exams for MSc Data Analytics and MSc Computer Science are different.
-Also, you can see that DUK provides an MSc Computer Science course with a specialization in Data Analytics and .
+Also, you can see that DUK provides an MSc Computer Science course with a specialization in Data Analytics .
 So as a data analytics aspirant, this will make you a little confused about which entrance you should apply to.
 Anyway, I will explain my thoughts on choosing between those two entrances in another post.

 In this **[link](https://admissions.cusat.ac.in/pros_2020)** on the 52nd page (*Test code: 502*) you can see the entrance syllabus for the MSc computer science course ( which is the gateway for admission to data science and artificial intelligence specializations ) in CUSAT this year(2022-23).